• Share this on:

 07108095Other frozen vegetables (uncooked or cooked)

-20049010:Frozen sweetcorn prepared or preserved through means other than vinegar or acetic acid
+20049010Frozen sweetcorn prepared or preserved otherwise than by vinegar or acetic acid

-20049030Frozen sauerkraut, capers and olives, prepared or preserved through means other than vinegar or acetic acid
+20049030Frozen sauerkraut, capers and olives, prepared or preserved otherwise than by vinegar or acetic acid

 20049091Frozen cooked onions

-20049098Other frozen vegetables and mixtures of vegetables, prepared or preserved through means other than vinegar or acetic acid
+20049098Other frozen vegetables and mixtures of vegetables, prepared or preserved otherwise than by vinegar or acetic acid

 2. What makes Europe an interesting market for frozen vegetables?

-Internal European imports account for 91% of the total import volume, while just 9% of imports come from developing countries.
-Europe is the largest producer of frozen vegetables globally, which explains why internal trade makes up such a large share of total imports.
-European imports from developing countries decreased by 1.1% in volume over the last five years, reaching 2,537,929 tonnes in 2021.
-Germany has the highest market share, with 20% in European imports, followed by France (18%) and Belgium (14%).
+Internal European trade accounts for 87% of all imports, and imports from developing countries for 13%.
+Europe is the largest producer of frozen vegetables in the world, which is why there is such a large share of internal trade in the total imports.
+European imports from developing countries increased by 4% in quantity over the last five years, reaching 422,000 tonnes in 2023.

 Tip: